canonical/sdkcraft/docs/how-to/design-sdk.rst

    * - :samp:`parts`
      - This is essentially a stub;
-       currently, :program:`Workshop` doesn't implement any :samp:`parts`
+       currently, the SDK doesn't rely on it.

-       mechanisms similar to what's available in snaps, for example.
-       Again, this is subject to change,
+       Also subject to change,
-       and many actions that we do with :ref:`hooks <how_ros2_sdk_hooks>` will eventually move here.
+       some actions done with :ref:`hooks <how_ros2_sdk_hooks>`
+       may move here.

    * - :samp:`plugs`
      - This section defines two content plugs and a GPU plug.

-       The first content plug, :samp:`ros-cache`, maps ROS 2 configuration to a host directory to preserve it between refreshes.
+       - The first content plug, :samp:`ros-cache`, maps ROS 2 configuration to a host directory to preserve it between refreshes.

-       The second one, :samp:`colcon-cache`,
+       - The second one, :samp:`colcon-artefacts`,
          is where the build artefacts will end up at run-time, so the build cache can be persisted and reused.

-       The GPU plug provides GPU pass-through for the SDK.
+       - The GPU plug provides GPU pass-through for the SDK.

 Summarily, the definition builds upon :program:`Workshop`'s capabilities, persisting the important reusable parts of the setup on the host and making its GPU capabilities directly available.

+However,
-However, to make this definition work, the SDK should be installed to target the two content directories;
+the SDK should actually make use of the directories defined in content plugs.
+For :samp:`ros-cache`,
+this occurs automatically because it's a default, but we need to explicitly tip the SDK to place the build under the :samp:`colcon-artefacts` target.
-currently, this is achieved with SDK hooks.
+Currently, this is achieved with an SDK hook.

 .. _how_ros2_sdk_hooks: